-In making annual long-term equity incentive awards to our NEOs in early 2021, the Compensation Committee considered each NEO's total equity outstanding as of December 31, 2020, performance during 2020 where applicable, the potential amount that could be realized at different hypothetical stock prices upon exercise of those awards and each NEO's percentage of ownership of the Company.
+In making annual long-term equity incentive awards to our NEOs in early 2023, the Compensation Committee considered each NEO's total equity outstanding as of December 31, 2022, individual performance during 2022, the potential amount that could be realized at different hypothetical stock prices upon exercise of those awards and each NEO's percentage of ownership of the Company.
 The Compensation Committee also reviewed market and peer group data reference points with respect to an approximation of grant date fair value and shares as a percentage of total common shares outstanding.
-Additionally, the Compensation Committee considered the mix of stock options and RSUs granted in 2020.
+Additionally, the Compensation Committee considered the mix of stock options and RSUs granted in 2022.
 The Compensation Committee made final determinations based on its judgment in accordance with our pay-for-performance philosophy and the need to retain and motivate these highly experienced and essential members of our management team.

-For 2021, the Compensation Committee (and the Board with respect to Mr. Spencer) determined to grant each NEO's annual long-term incentive compensation with a mix of stock options and RSUs.
-Specifically, in February 2021, the Compensation Committee approved annual equity grants for the NEOs in the form of time-based stock options and time-based and performance-based RSUs, with stock options representing 50% of the aggregate target award value, time-based RSUs representing 25% of the aggregate target award value and performance-based RSUs representing the remaining 25% of the aggregate target award value.
-This particular mix was chosen, and time-based RSUs were added to the mix in 2021, in order to provide appropriate retention incentives and the opportunity for our NEOs to realize value directly in line with our stock price, particularly in light of historic volatility in our stock price.
+For 2023, the Compensation Committee (and the Board with respect to Mr. Spencer) determined to grant each NEO's annual long-term incentive compensation with a mix of stock options and PSUs.
+Specifically, in February 2023, the Compensation Committee approved annual equity grants for the NEOs in the form of stock options and PSUs, with the stock options representing roughly seventy percent and the PSUs representing roughly thirty percent, of the aggregate target option equivalents granted.
+This particular mix was chosen in order to provide appropriate retention incentives and the opportunity for our NEOs to realize value directly in line with our stock price, particularly in light of historic volatility in our stock price, as well as to respond to investor feedback.